„Details make perfection, and perfection is not a detail.“

 Our aim: a perfect listening experience.

-In this interview, Adam Edward Wzietek, owner and product designer of “Audiovisual Art”, talks about his great passion: music and state-of-the-art technology.
+In this interview, Adam Edward Wzietek, product designer of “Audiovisual Art”, talks about his great passion: music and state-of-the-art technology.

-The finest sound quality, high technical standards and outstanding design – these have long been the characteristics of the products marketed by your company “Audiovisual Art”.
-How did you come up with the idea of devoting yourself to the development of high-end audio products?
+The finest sound quality, high technical standards and outstanding design – how did you come up with the idea of devoting yourself to the development of high-end audio products?

 I first discovered my fascination for music when I started taking piano lessons at a young age.
 As I am technically inclined, I also studied for a degree in mechanical engineering.
 Since then, I have had the opportunity to listen to music through a wide variety of loudspeakers.